 Never pay for scholarship or aid help!
 Many resources are free and will point you to where you need to go.
 Unfortunately, some scholarship services are scams – and charge to provide you with information that you can get for free just by calling our financial aid office or searching online.
 Information can be easily accessed online or through your high school counselor.
 A great, free online resource is www.finaid.org – start there!

 Myth: Our child will be attending college part time, so he won’t be eligible for financial aid.

 Various financial aid programs are available for part-time students.
-Check with our financial aid office for information on aid for part-time students.
+Check with Student Enrollment and Financial Services for information on aid for part-time students.